On the Measurability of True Coincidence Summing in the GRIFFIN Spectrometer: Introduction

 \section{Introduction}

-In gamma ray spectroscopy we measure the emission of gamma rays from decaying nuclei and use the corresponding counts of the photopeaks produced by the detection of the gamma rays to determine properties of the nuclei in question.
+In gamma ray spectroscopy, gamma rays emitted from decaying nuclei are measured and the corresponding counts of the photopeaks produced by the detection of the gamma rays are used to determine properties of the nuclei in question.
 The validity of the results from such a measurement rests on the reliability of the observation being a description of the true event.
 However, the observation is never an exact description of the event because of unavoidable phenomena that occur in gamma ray spectroscopy.
-Reliability is recovered by applying corrections to the observations, such as detector efficiency, energy calibrations, pile-up effects, etc. The phenomenon we analyze here is that of coincidence summing, where multiple gammas are deposited into a detector in a small enough time window that their energies get summed together and is observed as a single gamma ray with energy equal to their summed energy\cite{SEMKOW1990437,osti_4488528,MCCALLUM1975189}.
-We solely focus on \textit{true coincidence summing} where only gammas from a single decay are considered.
-This is distinguished from random coincidence summing, where gammas from different decaying nuclei can sum together in a detector.
-From here on when stating coincidence summing we purely consider the true coincidence summing and with call it simply coincidence summing.
-A simple example of this is shown in FIG. 1 where gamma A and gamma B could sum together to give an apparent gamma C. The term \textit{summing-in} refers to two gammas summing together to add counts to a gamma peak that corresponds to an emitted gamma ray.
+Reliability is recovered by applying corrections to the observations, such as detector efficiency, energy calibrations, pile-up effects, etc. The phenomenon analyzed here is that of coincidence summing, where multiple gamma-rays are deposited into a detector in a small enough time window that their energies get summed together and is observed as a single gamma ray with energy equal to their summed energy \cite{SEMKOW1990437,osti_4488528,MCCALLUM1975189}.
+This work solely focuses on \textit{true coincidence summing} where only gamma-rays from a single decay are considered.
+This is distinguished from random coincidence summing, where gamma-rays from different decaying nuclei can sum together in a detector.
+From here on when stating coincidence summing, only true coincidence summing is considered and is called coincidence summing.
+A simple example of this is shown in Fig.~\ref{fig:fig1}, where gamma A and gamma B could sum together to give an apparent gamma C. The term \textit{summing-in} refers to two gamma-rays summing together to add counts to a gamma peak that corresponds to an emitted gamma ray.
 In this case, counts are lost from peaks A and B and added to C. The term $summing-out$ refers to the counts lost in a photo peak due to full energy gamma-rays summing with other gamma-rays of any energy.
 The analysis into coincidence summing done here is directed toward calculating coincidence summing effects in the GRIFFIN spectrometer at TRIUMF in Vancouver, Canada \cite{Svensson2014,Garnsworthy_2019}.